minshi123/gitlab/doc/topics/autodevops/index.md

   and code quality testing.
 - Auto DevOps offers an incremental graduation path.
 If you need advanced customizations, you can start modifying the templates without having to start over on a completely different platform.
-Review the [customizing](#customizing) section for more information.
+Review the [customizing](customize.md) documentation for more information.

 ## Features